-Ten year old Suzanne fidgeted on a pew, yawning and commiserating with her growling stomach, when a shaming thought pierced her, “God loved me enough to send His son, but I don’t love Him.”
-As the congregation thumped kneelers down, Suzanne prayed, “God, help me love you.”
+At ten years old, I fidgeted on a pew, yawning and commiserating with my growling stomach.
+A shaming thought pierced me, “God loved me enough to send His son, but I don’t love Him.”
+As the congregation thumped kneelers down, I prayed, “God, help me love you.”